Possum (film): Critical response

 The film was not without its detractors.
-Pat Brown from Slant Magazine gave the film a negative review, criticizing the film's sparsely written script and finale, while commending the film's atmosphere and haunting imagery.
-Concluding his review, Brown wrote, "Possum builds toward a revelation, but for such a visually oriented, sparsely written film, that revelation is surprisingly reliant on dialogue.
+Pat Brown from Slant gave the film a negative review, criticizing the film's sparsely written script and finale, while commending the film's atmosphere and haunting imagery.
+Concluding his review, Brown wrote: "Possum builds toward a revelation, but for such a visually oriented, sparsely written film, that revelation is surprisingly reliant on dialogue.
 As a result, there's little payoff for all the repetitive series of evocative visions and mute stares."
-Rich Cline from Shadows on the Wall praised the performances but criticized the characters and situations as having "very little definition", concluding that the film was "definitely creepy, and often very yucky, but it's far too pretentious to be scary."
+Rich Cline from Shadows on the Wall praised the performances, but criticized the characters and situations as having "very little definition", concluding that the film was "definitely creepy, and often very yucky, but it's far too pretentious to be scary."
 Dave Aldridge of the Radio Times said the film was "too downright weird", but commended Harris' and Armstrong's performances.

 Accolades

+Legacy

+In the years following its release, various media outlets have included Possum in their lists of the top horror films within the last five years.
+Horror film magazine Fangoria has also praised the film as one of the best horror films within the past decade.

+In 2019, Scott Weinberg of the entertainment website Thrillist included the film in his list of "The Best Horror Movies of 2018", favorably comparing it to the works of David Lynch and David Cronenberg.